Comment on page

 Open the "Contract" tab and click on "Write as Proxy" bellow.

-Click on "Connect to web3" and connect with the wallet that is owner of your contract.
+Click on Connect to Web3 and connect using the wallet that is owner of your contract.

-Head over to the "mintBase" function.
-There will be two, open the one with two fields "to (address)" and "uri (string)"
+Head over to the mintBase function.
+There will be two, open the one with two fields to (address) and uri (string)

-To find the values of your Rinkeby contract address and the token number you minted you can click on "View your transaction" inside Etherscan:
+To find the values of your Sepolia contract address and the token number you minted you can click on View your transaction" buttoninside Etherscan that appears once your transaction is submitted:

-Inside that page you'll see your contract with a green check mark and the token number bellow where it says "ERC-721 TokenID[<MINTED_TOKEN>]", in my case it's token number 5.
+Inside that page you'll see your contract with a green check mark and the token number bellow where it says ERC-721 TokenID[<MINTED_TOKEN>], in my case it's token number 5.
 This might take a few seconds to appear.

 So for me, I'll find my token by going to this URL: